ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/docker-configuration.rst

 - the development environment to be identical to the testing and deployment environment, eliminating problems that occur due to differences in execution environment.

-Follow the steps below to configure PyCharm to develop new code and run tests for the tango-example project using the Docker images for the project.
+Follow the steps below to configure PyCharm to develop new code and run tests for the ska-tango-examples project using the Docker images for the project.

 Prerequisites